-The Doctor of Ministry program includes eight required seminars (4 units each).
-Each student will enroll in two classes every six-months of their matriculation in the program.
-Each class will involve a pre-residency period of reading, a residency period during which students meet on campus in Los Angeles and attend daily lectures/discussion sessions for five days, and a post-residency period during which each will apply principles learned a project in the context of their full-time ministry setting.
+The Doctor of Ministry program includes six required seminars (5 units each) and five practicums (3 units each).
+Each seminar will involve a pre-residency period of reading, a residency period during which students meet on campus in Los Angeles and attend daily lectures/discussion sessions for five days, and a postresidency period during which each will apply principles learned a project in the context of their fulltime ministry setting.

-The first seven classes will each directly fulfill an educational goal and a ministerial goal of the program while all classes will seek to fulfill the program's spiritual goal.
-An eighth 4-unit class will be taught at the end of the program focusing on research methods, preparing and guiding students as they develop their dissertation.
-The dissertation will have appropriate academic rigor and a written component but will be primarily focused on practical ministry, as graduates of the program will be sent out to be practitioners in ministry leadership not scholars.
+The first five courses will each directly fulfill an educational goal and a ministerial goal of the program while all classes will seek to fulfill the program's spiritual goal.
+An sixth course will be taught at the end of the program focusing on research methods, preparing and guiding students as they develop their research project.
+The research project will have appropriate academic rigor and a written component but will be primarily focused on practical ministry, as graduates of the program will be sent out to be practitioners in ministry leadership not scholars.

-The D.Min. program requires 45 semester hours consisting of 32 hours of coursework plus a 9-hour applied research project related to the student's ministry and 4 hours of practicums.
+The D.Min. program requires 49 semester hours consisting of 30 hours of coursework plus a 4-hour applied research project related to the student's ministry and 15 hours of practicums.
 All work leading to the Doctor of Ministry degree must be completed in not less than three and not more than six years from the time of matriculation.
 A minimum grade of B- must be received in each course for it to be counted toward graduation.

-- LDR 815 God's Calling, Gifts, Talents, Skills, and Leadership (4 units)
+- LDR 815 God's Calling, Gifts, Talents, Skills, and Leadership (5 units)

-- BIB 825 Sufficiency of the Word of God (4 units)
+- BIB 825 Sufficiency of the Word of God (5 units)

-- THE 835 Reformed Theology (4 units)
+- THE 835 Reformed Theology (5 units)

-- MIN 845 Skills for Deeper Ministry (4 units)
+- MIN 845 Skills for Deeper Ministry (5 units)

-- MIS 855 Toward Global Ministry (4 units)
+- MIS 855 Toward Global Ministry (5 units)

-- TBD

-- TBD

-- RES 869 Research Methodology | Dissertation Writing (4 units)
+- RES 869 Research Methodology | Dissertation Writing (5 units)

 - RES 870 D.Min.
-Dissertation (9 units)
+Project (5 units)

+- RES 871 D.Min.
+Project (3 units)

-- PRA 905A-D Practicum (I unit)
+- PRA 905 A-E Practicum (3 units)